vatnz-dev/sops/docs/terminal/ctma.md

 ## Departures

-Departures will be assigned in accordance with the [SID Assignment guide](../aerodromes/Class-C/nzch.md#sid-assignment).
+Departures shall be assigned in accordance with the [SID Assignment guide](../aerodromes/Class-C/nzch.md#sid-assignment).

-CTMA may climb departing aircraft as necessary to maintain separation and traffic flow up to their requested flight level.
-International aircraft shall be instructed to climb to `FL250`, if further climb is requested, they shall be handed to KAI or STH as appropriate.
+CTMA may climb departing aircraft as necessary to maintain separation and traffic flow up to their RFL.
+International departures may be instructed to climb to `FL250`, with further available on coordination from KAI or STH.

 ### Track Shortening on SIDs